 May 23, 2017, by Stefan Rennick-Egglestone

-Development of computational platform to support use of Genome Wide Association Studies
+Development of a computational platform to support the use of Genome Wide Association Studies

 Post by Dr. Philip Quinlan, Advanced Data Analysis Centre (ADAC)